appium/appium-desktop/README.md

 using the button to stop the server.
 You can also copy-and-paste the logs from this window which is useful in reporting Appium issues.

-One other button is available: 'Start New Session'.
-Clicking this will open up the New Session window enabling you to start an Inspector session on the currently-running server.

-### The New Session window
+### The Appium Desktop Inspector

-The New Session window allows you to construct a set of Appium desired capabilities used to launch an Appium session.
-You can launch a session against the currently-running Appium Desktop server (which is the default), or you can launch a session against a variety of other endpoints.
+The Inspector opens up with a New Session windows.
+This New Session window allows you to construct a set of Appium desired capabilities used to launch an Appium session.
+You can launch a session against the currently-running Appium CLI or Appium Server GUI server, or you can launch a session against a variety of other endpoints.
+Simply include the connection details for any server that you wish to connect to.

+**IMPORTANT:** to ensure that the Inspector can talk to your Appium server, any Appium server you connect to from the Inspector may need to be started with the `--allow-cors` flag, so that Chrome/Electron's content security policies don't prevent the Inspector from making requests to the server (which may be running on a different host and port).
+If you get immediate errors when talking to your Appium server, ensure that this setting is configured on your server.

 ![New session window](docs/images/screen-new-session.png)

-Since it's not required to run against Appium Desktop's own server, you can get to the New Session window without starting an Appium Desktop server.
-Simply go to "File" (Windows/Linux) or "Appium" (Mac) and choose "New Session...", which will open the New Session window without having to start a local server.
-In this case, attaching to the local server will be disabled.

 You can add available cloud providers as new tabs.
 When you select _Select Cloud Providers_ tab on the view,